This is a guest post by Gay Desert Guide.

 Streetbar | Palm Springs

 Arenas Road in downtown Palm Springs is the gay gathering spot in the valley.
-Flanked by the Hard Rock Hotel, the block-long stretch of buildings house many businesses catering to the LGBT communities.
+The block-long stretch of buildings house many businesses catering to the LGBT communities.
 The oldest bar on the street, the aptly named Streetbar, set the stage as the first “gay-owned” gathering spot in Palm Springs over 25 years ago.
 Today, it is more popular than ever—especially with the 50+ crowd and their admirers.

 Stacy’s @ Palm Springs | Palm Springs